Portrait Photography

 1. Know if You Want a Black and White Photo

-Since black and white images work well when the contrast, texture, and subject work harmoniously, you will want to pay special attention to these aspects when you know you want a black and white image.
+Since black-and-white images work well when the contrast, texture, and subject work harmoniously, you will want to pay special attention to these aspects when you know you want a black-and-white image.

-Since there is no color in black and white photos, you can focus your attention elsewhere.
+Since there is no color in black-and-white photos, you can focus your attention elsewhere.

 2. Keep Composition Simple

-The second tip for black and white portraits is to keep your composition simple.
+The second tip for black-and-white portraits is to keep your composition simple.

 Since we remove color from the image, black and white is a form of simplification in itself.

-Black and white portraits are about emphasizing your subject so you don’t want to ruin this with cluttered compositions.
+Black-and-white portraits are about emphasizing your subject, so you don’t want to ruin this with cluttered compositions.

 black and white portrait photo